 [001] 68.64 change “This field is set to 1 to indicate that LDR is recommended to be used for individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA.
 This field is set to 2 to indicate that HDR is recommended to be used for individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA.
 3 is reserved.” to “The Recommended WUR Wake-up Frame Rate field is set to 1 to indicate that LDR is recommended to be used for individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA.
 The Recommended WUR Wake-up Frame Rate field is set to 2 to indicate that HDR is recommended to be used for individually or group addressed WUR Wake-up frames transmitted to the WUR non-AP STA.
 3 is reserved.”

+[Po-kai:accepted]

 Information Elements/Subelements